Medical News Observer

 “The child’s behavior will often get worse before it gets better.”
 Children with ADHD are two to three times more likely than children without the disorder to develop serious substance abuse problems in adolescence and adulthood, Lee and colleagues reported in 2011.

-To receive a diagnosis of ADHD by a child psychologist or psychiatrist, a child must have at least six of nine symptoms of either hyperactivity or inattention, the child’s behavior must be causing problems in his or her life, and the symptoms must not be explainable by any medical condition or any other mental disorder.
+To receive a diagnosis of ADHD by a child psychologist or psychiatrist, a child must have at least six of nine symptoms of ADHD.
+These include either hyperactivity or inattention, the child’s behavior must be causing problems in his or her life.
+And finally the symptoms must not be explainable by any medical condition or any other mental disorder.